ShaunAlt/DB-Model-Creator/docs/class-diagram.md

     languages is required."
-    note for ColumnType "This needs to be extended to include a list of all possible column types for the supported orm and database languages."
+    note for ColumnType "This needs to be extended to include a list of all possible column types for the supported orm and database languages." note for FileType "Add more lines here to extend support to reading the database model from other file types."

     namespace Object-Components {
         %% Abstract Object Component Object